learn-co-students/module-2-code-challenge-round-1-nyc01-seng-ft-051120-module-2-code-challenge---late-show-1591970959/README.md

-### 1. Appearance Model
+DONE ### 1.
+Appearance Model

 To log that a specific Guest appeared on a certain Episode, we need to create the Appearance model. **Make the necessary updates to the schema and models** so that:

-- Guest can appear on many episodes
+DONE - Guest can appear on many episodes
-- Episode can have multiple guests
+DONE - Episode can have multiple guests
-- Appearance stores a numeric rating
+DONE - Appearance stores a numeric rating

-### 2. New Appearance Form
+DONE ### 2.
+New Appearance Form

 A user can fill out a form to create a new Appearance.
 They can:

-- Choose an existing guest from a select dropdown
-- Choose an existing episode from a select dropdown
-- Enter a numeric rating
+DONE - Choose an existing guest from a select dropdown DONE - Choose an existing episode from a select dropdown DONE - Enter a numeric rating
-- Submit the form
+DONE - Submit the form

-After submitting the form, the user should be redirected to the selected episode's show page.
+DONE - After submitting the form, the user should be redirected to the selected episode's show page.

-### 3. Episode Show Page
+DONE ### 3.
+Episode Show Page

 On the episode show page, a user should see:

-- Episode date
+DONE - Episode date
-- A list of the guests who were on that episode
-- Each guest's name should link to the Guest Show page
+DONE - A list of the guests who were on that episode DONE - Each guest's name should link to the Guest Show page

-### 4. Guest Show Page Episode links
+DONE ### 4.
+Guest Show Page Episode links

 On the Guest show page, add a list of the Episodes the Guest has appeared on.

 For each Episode, show the:

-- date of the Episode
+DONE - date of the Episode
-- rating for the Appearance
+DOME - rating for the Appearance

-Each Episode date should link to the show page for that Episode.
+DONE Each Episode date should link to the show page for that Episode.

-### 5. Appearance Rating Validation
+DONE ### 5.
+Appearance Rating Validation

 The rating on an Appearance should be between 1 and 5 (inclusive - `1` and `5` are okay).

-- Add a validation to ensure that the rating is between 1 and 5.
+DONE - Add a validation to ensure that the rating is between 1 and 5.
-- Add handling for this error to the Appearance create action.
+DONE - Add handling for this error to the Appearance create action.
-- The validation error should be shown on the Appearance creation form when a user attempts to save an appearance with an invalid rating.
+DONE - The validation error should be shown on the Appearance creation form when a user attempts to save an appearance with an invalid rating.

 ### 6. Advanced: Additional Appearance Validation